Why State-Specific Compliance Matters

 The DEA regulates controlled substances under the Controlled Substances Act (CSA), classifying drugs into Schedules I-V based on abuse potential and medical use.

-- Schedule II: Highest potential for abuse with accepted medical use (opioids, stimulants).
+- Schedule II: Highest potential for abuse with accepted medical use (controlled substances).
 No refills allowed.

 - Schedule III-V: Lower abuse potential.
 Limited refills (III-IV: up to 5 refills within 6 months).